ozimmortal/commits/README.md

  -- Burn that excel spread sheet  Wed Jan  8 06:00:22 2025

  -- One day I'm gon' marry a porn star  Wed Jan  8 06:14:01 2025

+ -- Keep your nose out the sky, keep your heart to god, and keep your face to the rising sun.
+Wed Jan  8 07:00:22 2025